shhossain/computer_science/Networking/readme.md

  Advantages of this topology:

 - If N devices are connected to each other in a bus topology, then the number of cables required to connect them is 1, which is known as backbone cable, and N drop lines are required.
-- Coaxial or twisted pair cables are mainly used in bus based networks that support up to 10 Mbps.
+- Coaxial or twisted pair cables are mainly used in bus-based networks that support up to 10 Mbps.
 - The cost of the cable is less compared to other topologies, but it is used to build small networks.
-- Bus topology is familiar technology as installation and troubleshooting techniques are well known.
+- Bus topology is a familiar technology as installation and troubleshooting techniques are well known.

  Problems with this topology:

-- A bus topology is quite simpler , but still it requires a lot of cabling.
+- A bus topology is quite simpler, but still, it requires a lot of cabling.
 - If the common cable fails, then the whole system will crash down.
  -If the network traffic is heavy, it increases collisions in the network.
 To avoid this, various protocols are used in the MAC layer known as Pure Aloha, Slotted Aloha, CSMA/CD, etc.
-- Adding new devices to network would slow down networks.
+- Adding new devices to the network would slow down networks.
 - Security is very low.

 ## P2P Topology